Do you need building regulations approval?

 Engaging with local authority building control

-Local authority building control departments play a crucial role in the approval process.
+Local authority building control departments play an important role in the approval process.
 Their responsibility is to check plans and ensure that proposed building work meets regulatory standards.

 Local authorities assess submitted plans for compliance with building regulations.
 Their approval is necessary before any major building work can commence.
 They ensure that all aspects of the structure, from foundations to fire safety, are up to standard.